 The TSREEA re-authorized the direct commercial (on a cash basis) export of food products (including branded food products) and agricultural products (commodities) from the United States to the Republic of Cuba, irrespective of purpose.
-The TSREEA does not include healthcare products, which remain authorized by CDA.
+The TSREEA does not include healthcare products, which remain authorized and regulated by the CDA.